 Triple net leases in a multi-tenant retail center, in theory, require the tenants to reimburse all expenses.
 In reality, it’s not quite that simple.
 If you’re buying an existing retail center with leases already in place, it’s crucial that you, the buyer, and your attorney carefully review the in-place leases.
 Plus, get tenant estoppel from every tenant so they restate their understanding of the lease.
 Plus, if there are agreements or representations between seller/owner and tenant made outside of the lease, you’ll hopefully know about it.
 If you have trouble here, move on to something else.

 Most of the above apply except that there is a significant category of expenses or potential expenses where the landlord is responsible.
 This is almost always roof and structure, but could also include parking lot or HVAC replacement, etc. Therefore, it’s important to read that lease.

 NN or double net leases are very common.
 For example, you’ll run into them in the auto parts segment with Advanced Auto, AutoZone and O’Reilly’s.
 Dollar stores such as Family Dollar and older Dollar Generals are also double.
 The Dollar General new builds are all 15-year absolute net leases and make a very solid safe triple net absolute investment for an out of area owner.

-Whether you’re selling commercial real estate in Santa Monica, California or Columbus, Ohio or anywhere in between, and are in the middle of a 1031 exchange and need to locate a replacement property, your options are many.
-With the right type of lease and right property you can go just about anywhere in the United States provided the replacement property fundamentals are good.
+Whether you have triple net properties for sale in California or Columbus, Ohio or anywhere in between, and are in the middle of a 1031 exchange and need to locate a replacement property, there are many options.
+With the right type of lease and the right property, you can go just about anywhere in the United States provided the replacement property fundamentals are good.